-- Working towards setting a globally accredited netzero target (e.g., race to zero, VCMI claims code of practice) and a plan to achieve the target; - Prioritizing reducing the organisation's own operational (scope 1, 2) and value chain (scope 3) emissions, in line with science-based targets; - Only use carbon credits simultaneously with direct emissions reduction efforts (e.g., to neutralize residual emissions to reach net-zero, or to compensate emissions during the transition to net zero).
+- Working towards setting a globally accredited netzero target (e.g., race to zero, VCMI Claims Code of Practice) and a plan to achieve this target; - Prioritizing reducing the organisation's own operational (scope 1, 2) and value chain (scope 3) emissions, in line with science-based targets; - Only use carbon credits simultaneously with direct emissions reduction efforts (e.g., to neutralize residual emissions to reach net-zero, or to compensate emissions during the transition to net zero).

-Companies must also be aligned with ACMI's ambition to grow the voluntary carbon market in Africa and transparent and fair revenue sharing with communities.
-ACMI will also encourage buyers to adopt more ambitious net-zero targets (e.g., the VCMI's provisional Claims Code of Practice that requires aggressive emissions reduction to net zero before 2050).
-However, ACMI will not conduct diligence or vet buyer net-zero commitments.
+Companies must also be aligned with ACMI's ambition to grow the voluntary carbon market in Africa and ensure transparent and fair revenue sharing with communities.
+ACMI will also encourage buyers to adopt more ambitious net-zero targets (e.g., VCMI's provisional Claims Code of Practice that requires aggressive emissions reduction to net zero before 2050).
+However, ACMI will not conduct diligences or vet buyers' net-zero commitments.
 These principles will continue to be reviewed and revised over the coming years.